- Your State

-Check out our profile of one sixth-grader at a traditional public school in Buffalo, New York, here.
+You may also want to visit the New York Department of Education website, learn about New York City’s non-resident enrollment policies, or check out our profile of one sixth-grader at a traditional public school in Buffalo, New York.

-You can also choose from charter schools!
-These are another type of free, public school open to all students.
-Charter schools are distinct from traditional public schools in that they have extra freedom to innovate.
-Charters are accountable to authorizing entities for student achievement.
-Charter schools can share the fruits of their innovation with traditional classrooms.
+You can also choose from charter schools.
+These are another type of tuition-free, public school open to all students.
+Charter schools are distinct from traditional public schools in that they have extra freedom to innovate and determine their own policies.
+As they innovate, charter schools can share the fruits of their innovation with traditional classrooms.
+In New York, charters are accountable to authorizing entities for student achievement.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

-New York has a plethora of private schools, nonpublic schools that charge tuition.
-One of the private schools we recently spoke to, The Learning Tree Cultural Preparatory School, offers students an award-winning drumming program and takes eighth-graders on international trips each year.
+New York’s private schools feature diverse learning methods.
+One of the private schools we spoke to, The Learning Tree Cultural Preparatory School, offers students an award-winning drumming program and takes eighth-graders on international trips each year.
 “Our philosophy is that inner-city children should be able to experience anything that other children experience,” says founder Lois Gregory.

 While there are no state-run scholarship options in New York, many private schools, such as The Learning Tree Cultural Preparatory School, work with scholarship-granting organizations to keep tuition affordable for all families who are interested.